Daviedavie100/Investigating_dataset_project/README.md

 ## Project Overview

-In this project, I will analyze a dataset and then communicate the findings about it.
+In this project, I will analyze a soccer dataset [here](https://www.kaggle.com/datasets/hugomathien/soccer/download?datasetVersionNumber=10) and then communicate the findings about it.

+## ## What do I need to install?

+I will install Python, plus the following libraries:

+* pandas
+* NumPy
+* Matplotlib
+* csv

  I will use the Python libraries NumPy, pandas, and Matplotlib to make the analysis easier.

 ## Project Details